StLWallace/astro-demo/README.md

 # Astronomer Demo

 ## Overview
-This repo contains DAGs and supporting libraries for the Astronomer Field Engineer interview.
+This repo contains DAGs and supporting libraries to demo Airflow using Astro

 ## DAGS
 1. serial-dag.py